reisraff/search/README.md

 Install
 -------

-The recommended way to install Linio Input is [through composer](http://getcomposer.org).
+The recommended way to install is [through composer](http://getcomposer.org).

 ```JSON
 {